GenieFramework/Genie.jl/docs/src/guides/Working_With_Genie_Apps.md

 As you can see, it's just plain HTML with embedded Julia.
 We can add Julia code by using the `<% ... %>` code block tags – these should be used for more complex, multiline expressions.
 Or by using plain Julia string interpolation with `$(...)` – for simple values outputting.

-To make HTML generation more efficient, Genie provides a series of helpers, like the above `@foreach` macro which allows iterating over a collection, passing the current item into the processing function.
+To make HTML generation more efficient, Genie provides a series of helpers, like the above `for_each` macro which allows iterating over a collection, passing the current item into the processing function.

 ---
 **HEADS UP**